pramit-marattha/SupabaseEcommerce/README.md

 So, in this tutorial, we'll learn how to build this full-stack app with `Next.js`, the react framework, `NextAuth.js`, for implementing passwordless and OAuth authentication, `Supabase`, for persisting app data into a PostgreSQL database and stashing media files and information, and `Prisma`, for making it simple to read and write data from and to the database from our app.

-This article tutorial covers many topics and technical concepts necessary to build a modern full-stack app, even if this app is a simplified version of a more advanced ecommerce site like Amazon.
+This tutorial covers many topics and technical concepts necessary to build a modern full-stack app, even if this app is a simplified version of a more advanced ecommerce site like Amazon.
 You should be able to use all of the technologies covered in this tutorial, including react, nextjs, prisma, supabase, and others, but most importantly, you should be able to build any full-stack app using those technologies.
 You'll go at your own speed and intensity, with us guiding you along the way.
-After completing this guide, the goal of this article is to provide you with the tools and techniques you'll need to build a similar app on your own.To put it another way, this tutorial will not only teach you how to use those technologies in great detail, but it will also provide you with the proper mixture of principles and application to help you grasp all of the key concepts so that you can proudly build your own apps from scratch later part on this article.
+After completing this guide, the goal of this tutorial is to provide you with the tools and techniques you'll need to build a similar app on your own.To put it another way, this tutorial will not only teach you how to use those technologies in great detail, but it will also provide you with the proper mixture of principles and application to help you grasp all of the key concepts so that you can proudly build your own apps from scratch later part on this tutorial.

 Let's start with the react portion and build our application.
 The first step is to install Node.js if it isn't already on your computer.
 So, go to the official Node.js website and download the most recent version.
 Node js is required to use the node package manager, abbreviated as npm.
 Now launch your preferred code editor and navigate to the folder.
-For this article tutorial, we'll be using the VScode code editor.
+For this tutorial, we'll be using the VScode code editor.

 ### Setting up SupabaseEcommerce project.